truschival/DigitalRoosterGui/documentation/configuration.md

 If ``DR_PUSH_EVENT_PATH`` or ``DR_ROTARY_EVENT_PATH`` are set this value is taken regardless if the device node exists or if it is the *correct* device.

+### Backlight control

+The backlight control on a embedded device using DigitalRooster-Audio-Mk3 is implemented on an external TI TLC59208F LED driver chip.
+The backlight channel is created at ``/sys/class/leds/bl/brightness``.

+Using the environment variable ``BACKLIGHT_PATH`` the path can be adjusted.
+Make sure you include the full path to the device

 ## Logging configuration